Improving Surgical Training (IST)

 - training and developing a workforce from other professions (the wider surgical team) to support trainees to help deliver better patient care and free up their time for more training.

-Recruitment for the first cohort of the pilot has concluded and the pilot training programme for general surgery will commence August 2018.
+Recruitment for the first cohort of the pilot has concluded and the pilot training programme for general surgery commenced in August 2018.
 The pilot will expand to urology and vascular surgery from 2019, with plans underway to add trauma and orthopaedic surgery from 2020.
 Read our press release on the pilot expansion.

-See the list of provisional pilot sites and use our interactive map to find a site near you.
+See the list of pilot sites and use our interactive map to find a site near you.